QualiSystems/devguide_source/_posts/2016-07-19-driver-deep-dive.md

 {% github_sample /QualiSystems/devguide_examples/blob/driver_deep_dive/adding_examples/driver_deep_dive/src/driver.py 56 64 %}
 {% endhighlight %}

 This is pretty strait forward but can also probably get repetitive.
-That's why its encouraged that you use some of the helper classes that are provided with the _cloudshell_shell_core_ package.
+The  the helper classes that are provided with the _cloudshell_shell_core_ package are intended help get rid some of that boilerplate.
 The _CloudShellSessionContext_ allows easily creating a session from a context object.
 To user the helper first import the module by adding this to the _driver.py_ imports:

 from cloudshell.shell.core.cloudshell_session import CloudShellSessionContext